Last updated 24 August 2022

 But things don’t always go to plan do they?

 After dropping my lads off at Hikage Nozawa Ski School for lessons, I had what seemed to be a great idea.
-The boys had missed their lesson two days earlier because we couldn’t find the ski school.
+The boys had missed their lesson two days earlier because we couldn’t find the ski school (because as newbies we could not find the ski school on time!)
 My great idea was to ask the ski school if they’d consider me doing a make-up lesson for the lessons the lads missed.
 I figured why not try to improve my ski technique and fill in two hours while the boys finish their lessons?
 (And the Scottish side of me wanted to re-coup some of the money outlaid for the lesson the boys missed!)

 The ski school’s policy is if you miss your lesson, you do your money.
 So to convince them to over-rule their terms, I resorted to “talking up” my writing status, saying as a travel writer I may feature the ski school in a future travel story.
 It took a few moments and a lengthy discussion with the manager, but the ski school agreed, provided I paid an additional 6,000 yen, I could do a private lesson.
 Cool I thought, this should help iron out any of my bad ski habits.
 I quickly told my lads as I passed them readying for their lesson, I’d meet them back at the ski school at the end of their lesson.